 This course is designed to teach officers important elements of investigating sexual assault.
-This includes a discussion of the elements of sexual assault including national statistics, sexual offender classification, and characteristics of sexual offenders.
+This includes a discussion of the elements of sexual assault including national statistics, victim PTSD, and how to interview a victim.

 This course will discuss the best practices for investigating child abuse cases, including appropriate procedures and considerations, interviewing of parents and children, and special investigative issues.

-This course will cover an overview of the issue of child abuse covering topics such as the nature of child abuse, possible effects of abuse, family dynamics, characteristics of abusive parents, theories of child abuse, and possible effects of abuse.
+This course covers an overview of the issue of child abuse, including topics such as the nature of child abuse, possible effects of abuse, family dynamics, characteristics of abusive parents, theories of child abuse, and possible effects of abuse.

 Eyewitness evidence is critical to the apprehension and prosecution of criminals.
+Since 1989, DNA evidence has been used to exonerate nearly 200 individuals that were wrongfully convicted and imprisoned.
+Of those, approximately 75% were convicted on evidence that included inaccurate and faulty eyewitness identifications.
 Research has proven that a number of small changes to the identification process will help improve the accuracy and reliability of eyewitness identification, ensuring that the highest quality of eyewitness evidence is collected and preserved.
-The goal of this curriculum is to provide students with a knowledge and understanding of how the implementation of recommended protocols, or best practices, can improve the accuracy and reliability of eyewitness evidence.